OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 The last parameter should be of type `CustomFunctions.StreamingInvocation<ResultType>`.
 The function should return `void`.

-Streaming functions don't return values directly, but rather should call `setResult(result: ResultType)` using the last parameter.
+Streaming functions don't return values directly, instead they should call `setResult(result: ResultType)` using the last parameter.

 Exceptions thrown by a streaming function are ignored. `setResult()` may be called with Error to indicate an error result.
 For an example of a streaming function and more information, see [Make a streaming function](./custom-functions-web-reqs.md#make-a-streaming-function).